 The emotive alchemy of the disco phase is the interaction of the “lift and fall” of the percussive rhythm.
 The lift produced by the Isologu with a bass guitar-like effect is the “get-up” [vrenmudia] and dance [eha] and the lifting [kparo] (of the legs to stay dancing) emphasis.
 Savwon [pluck (the leg from the ground)] is often the peak of the lift.
 However, what goes up must come down.
 Dancing is leg up, leg down; leg up, leg down.
 We jo she [let it fall, let the feet fall] is the dance step placed on the ground by the dancer.
-Lucky Adada, the main Isologu player, and Atipoyo, the main percussionist, manipulates this rhythmic alchemy very competently with moments of sublimity often experienced.
+Lucky Adada, the leading Isologu player, and Atipoyo, the principal percussionist, manipulates this musical alchemy very competently with moments of sublimity often experienced.
 Adada plays mostly changeable legato driven melodies while Atipoyo switches seamlessly between rhythm and melody notes creating a shifting polyrhythm.
 The dance “catches fire” when Adada abruptly muffles his legato notes giving Atipoyo space to shift the emphasis to call the feet of dancers down, stepping.
-Moments after this musical adjustment you would see some dancers go into energetic dance or even mild ecstasy.
-In broken English, this ecstasy is described as “e don vex” [Omuohu], an expression that indicates the spirit of the music has taken over the dancer with vexation, sorry vengeance.
+Moments after this musical adjustment, you would see some dancers go into energetic dance or even mild ecstasy.
+In broken English, this ecstasy, seen as “e don vex” [Omuohu], an expression that indicates the spirit of the music has taken over the dancer with vexation, sorry vengeance.
 Such vexations are usually short-lived though, you can only do it for so long.